LenkaTetkova/nnconvexity/docs/index.md

 # nnconvexity
 This package contains the documentation for the [nnconvexity](https://pypi.org/project/nnconvexity/) Python package.
+See also the [code](https://github.com/LenkaTetkova/Convexity-of-representations.git) for the paper containing a demo for using this package.

 We support two ways to compute convexity: